dbt-labs/dbt-pov-model-cost-calculator/README.md

 # dbt POV Model Cost Savings

-A specialized dbt package designed to help dbt Labs calculate potential cost savings customers may realize from switching to dbt's fusion state-aware orchestration.
+A specialized dbt package designed to help dbt Labs calculate potential cost savings customers may realize from switching to the dbt Fusion engine's state-aware orchestration.

 This package tracks model execution patterns and costs to analyze the efficiency gains possible with fusion's intelligent scheduling and resource optimization.